 It is survival of the smart species only (and/or cockroaches).

 Thanks for reading!
-I’m Petra, and I’m a writer, author, publisher, and equalizer.
+I’m Petra, and I’m an author, speaker, and women’s advocate.